Minister’s Notes

 RevDenise@gnuuc.org

-Yours in resistance and hope and springtime,
+Yours in love and beauty,

 Rev. Denise